How to level-up your business process management

 - How many times must a presentation be approved?

-- Take the recipient’s point of view.
-Sometimes you will find that small corrections in your work can have a huge impact on the value of the finished result.
+Take the recipient's point of view.
+Sometimes you will find that small corrections to your work can have a huge impact on the value of the finished result.
 That’s why it is important to gain an understanding of how this task provides value to the recipient.

 - Follow up!
 Old habits tend to return, and if you are not aware of your implementation plan, then you can be 100% sure that it will not be implemented.